What is Separation in South Carolina?

 - The court can quickly set child support to be paid during the time you are waiting for your year to elapse.

 - You will likely have to go through some of the same motions in an action for Separate Support as in a divorce action so you might as well get started.
-You can achieve all the same discovery as you would in a divorce.
+You can achieve all the same discoveries as you would in a divorce.
 Properties can be valued and even sold or refinanced.

 - It is possible that if you and your spouse finally reach an agreement, you can also get a divorce at the final hearing if the proper time has elapsed.